 - 1. Use no smaller than 3-inch schedule 40 steel pipe (or 3-inch copper pipe) on all boiler loop piping. - 2.
 Size boiler loop pumps to provide flow for a 30°F temperature rise.
-See Figure 10, page 15 in the boiler manual, for the corresponding flow rate and head loss through the boiler. - 3.
+See Figure 6, page 9 for the corresponding flow rate and head loss through the boiler. - 3.
 Total head loss for the boiler loop pumps must include the loss through all piping and fittings from the boiler to the system main piping.